Skip to main content

 Bahamian waters near southeast Florida begin at the end of the U.S. Exclusive Economic Zone.
 To ensure you know what jurisdiction you are fishing in, learn more about the U.S. EEZ limit line location.

-• Bahamian and U.S. fishing regulations are not always the same.
+• Remember, Bahamian and U.S. fishing regulations are not always the same.

 Anglers fishing off an offshore recreational boat

-• All other species must be brought back in the condition specified in U.S. federal rules (example: cobia, tuna, swordfish must be brought back in whole condition).
+• All other species must be brought back in the condition specified in U.S. federal rules.

 For fish brought back as fillets:

-• Two fillets, regardless of their size, count as one fish toward the bag limit
+• Two fillets, regardless of the length of each fillet, count as one fish toward the bag limit

 • Fish brought into the U.S. cannot be sold

-• Travel through U.S. federal and Florida state waters must be continuous and gear must remain stowed.
-(Terminal gear such as hooks, leaders, sinkers, etc. must be disconnected and stowed separately from rod and reel.)
+• Appropriately stowed gear means terminal gear (i.e., hooks, leaders, sinkers, etc.) must be disconnected and stowed separately from rod and reel.

 • Bahamian rules allow you to possess whole and wrung (tailed) lobster; however, when returning to Florida, lobster must be in whole condition (head and tail intact).

-• Can only be transported into U.S. waters during the Florida recreational season (Aug.
-6-March 31)
+• Spiny lobster can only be transported into U.S. waters during the Florida recreational regular season (Aug.
+6-March 31), not including the 2-day sport season.

-• Spiny lobster cannot be brought back into U.S. waters during the 2-day sport season (last consecutive Wednesday and Thursday of July) because, in the Bahamas, the season is closed during that time period.
+• Spiny lobster cannot be brought back into U.S. waters during the 2-day sport season because, in The Bahamas, the season is closed during that time period.

-• Species prohibited from harvest in U.S. (queen conch, Nassau/goliath grouper, etc.) cannot be transported through U.S. federal and Florida state waters by boat.
+• Species prohibited from harvest in the U.S. (Nassau and goliath grouper, etc.) may not be transported through U.S. federal waters or Florida state waters by boat.

 For more information, please see 50 CFR 622.186(b) and 50 CFR 622.276(b).